crimist/trakx/README.md

 **Tags**
 * `fast` will build without IP, seed, and leech metrics which will reduce cpu and memory usage
 * `heroku` will build trakx for app engines.
-This means the controller will not be built and trakx will run immediately when the binary is ran.
+This means the controller will not be built and trakx will run immediately when the binary is executed.

 ## Netdata graphs install